 GODS AND MONSTERS should have won Ian McKellen an Oscar for Best Actor of 1998, but the Academy left aside his career-best work as legendary director James Whale for Roberto Benigni’s charming mugging in Life Is Beautiful.
-The energized Italian comic was fine, yes, but it was yet another case of the industry reminding the world that Hollywood will never forget the Holocaust.
-That film, a see-once-and-shelve affair, has been forgotten, and signore Benigni—where’d he go?
-McKellen, to the contrary, acting professionally since 1961, shortly became universally famous for his flamboyant captures in The Lord of The Rings trilogy and the X-Men franchise, and emerged as a cultural icon.
+The energized Italian comic was fine; the overrated movie a see-once-and-shelve affair.
+McKellen, acting professionally since 1961, shortly became universally famous for his flamboyant captures in The Lord of The Rings trilogy and the X-Men franchise, and emerged as a cultural icon.
 A first-rate gentleman and activist, his acting is always good, but never better than in this tragic semi-fictional biodrama: the last act for one of the Golden Age’s more creative troupers and most needless casualties.

 Suffering strokes in the late 50s, retired director James Whale, famed for some early horror classics (now cherished for their artistry, dismissed in the time period of this story as jokey fossils) is kept watch over by his tart but loyal housemaid (Lynn Redgrave).
 Ignored by former friends in the business, depressed and hungry for companionship, he convinces his hunkish gardener ‘Clay Boone’ (Brendan Fraser) to pose for some portraits.
 Whale is forthright about his homosexuality, Boone adamant about being straight, but the two, dissimilar in most respects, forge a testy-tender friendship that reveals and maybe heals some of their respective psychic wounds.